MosaicoSolutions/CSharpProperties/README.md

 `File.Open()` return a `FileStream` to file specified by `path` variable.

-> The `Load` method calls `Dispose` in its execution, so do not reuse the stream object.

 ### 3. Load from Reader

 You can use a `StreamReader` or `StringReader` for load the properties.